igorski/binarcular/README.md

 ## Performance

 Depending on the files you're working with, memory allocation can be a problem.
-The parse methods will only read the block that is requested (e.g. from the requested offset and for the size of the requested structureDefinition) and should be light on resources.
+The parse methods will only read the block that is requested (e.g. starting from the requested offset and for the size of the requested _structureDefinition_) and should be light on resources.

 Depending on your use case, you might take additional steps which should be